romain-durban/spl_validator/README.md

   * Example: `"selection": [["search","error"]]` will select test cases having both tags
   * Other example: `"selection": [["search"],["error"]]` will select test cases where at least one of the tags matched
   * Use `*` to select them all

+## Macros handling

+Another module has been implemented in `macros.py` to handle the case of Splunk search macros.
+Three functions are made available:

+* `loadFile(fpath)` Loads the conf file at the given path and return a dictionary containing the stanzas found
+* `expandMacro(macro,mconf)` Tries to expand the given macro call (without the backticks) using the provided macros configuration
+  * The macros configuration expected is the one returned by the function `loadFile`
+  * It return a dictionary with two fields:
+    * `success`: Boolean indicating if the macro could be succesfully expanded
+    * `text`: A string containing either the error message or the result of the macro extension
+* `handleMacros(spl,macro_defs_paths=[])` Analyses the content of the provided SPL and loads the macro definitions from the list of file paths given in input
+  * Return a dictionary containing three fields:
+    * `txt`: the updated SPL (or not if no macro could be expanded)
+    * `unique_macros_found`: The number of distinct macro calls found
+    * `unique_macros_expanded`: The number of distinct macro calls expanded
+      * This can be used to deduce if some macros could not be expanded and might cause future issues

+The `handleMacros` function is used in the main parser to try to expanded the macros using the provided list of file configuration paths.

+Keep in mind that the principle of macros goes against the concept of formal grammars, consequently they have to be expanded before any kind of analysis and the remaining ones should be discarded (which is done here by the lexer).

 ## Debugging